Unscripted: the speaker series

 About Jordi Mand

 Jordi Mand is a Toronto-based playwright who has worked with some of Canada’s most prominent theatre companies.
 Her work has been produced nationally, internationally and published by Playwrights Canada Press.
 Her plays include Between the Sheets (Nightwood Theatre), Caught (Theatre Passe Muraille), This Will Be Excellent (Carousel Players).
 She is a 2017/2018 Resident of the Bell Media Prime TV Program at the Canadian Film Centre.
 She has been a Playwright-in-Residence with Theatre Passe Muraille, Carousel Players and Nightswimming Theatre.
 She is a past member of the Tarragon Theatre’s Playwrights Unit and the Stratford Festival’s Playwrights Retreat.
 Mand is a graduate of the National Theatre School of Canada’s Acting Program.
-Upcoming: world premiere of her new play Brontë: The World Without at the Stratford Festival.
+Her new play Brontë: The World Without made its world premiere this summer at the Stratford Festival.

 Expanding from our pilot “Talk & Gawk” series in 2016/2017, Unscripted is TAP Centre for Creativity’s speaker series that is free for anyone to attend.
 Every Unscripted event will feature a different professional in the arts, ranging from performers to musicians, writers, designers, and many more.
 We are excited to present a series where people can come together to hear “unscripted” stories, ask questions, and learn more about the creativity that exists in all aspects of the arts.

 Previous Guest Artists

 May 2017 – Andrew Lewis

 September 2017 – Justin Quesnelle, Tyler Parr, Angie Quick, & Tom Cull